padster/pyNeuroTrace/paper/paper.md

 To demonstrate the differences between the CPU and GPU implementations of the EWMA calculations were performed on an array of random values \autoref{fig:ewmaCPUvsGPU}.
 These were generated from the same array using the respective decays for either implementation using the time constant of 50 milliseconds and a sampling rate of 2kHz.
 Depending on user parameters, the difference between the two outputs typically ranges in magnitude from  1e-16 to 1e-12.
 These discrepancies can also be attributed to differences in floating-point number accuracy between CPU and GPU calculations.

+# Ethics Statement
+All animal data were collected from experiments reviewed and approved by the University of British Columbia Animal Care Committee under protocols A19-0297 and A24-0049.
+These experiments were conducted in accordance with the guidelines established by the Canadian Council on Animal Care.

 # Acknowledgements